Christmas in London 2026: The 25 Most Magical Things to Do

 Here are three of our favourite places to enjoy Christmas afternoon tea:

-Where to Stay at Christmas
+Best Areas and Hotels to Stay in London at Christmas

 Staying in or near the city centre is ideal for the best Christmas experience in London.
 Here are our top recommended areas to stay in London during Christmas: